Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Case Study: Neighborhood Crime in Columbus, Ohio

-In Figure \ref{fig:elpd-compare}, the fourth data point -- the observation flagged as problematic by the PSIS-LOO approximation -- is colored in red and is the clear outlier.
+In the final step, we compute the pointwise predictive density based on the exact LOO-CV and compare it to the approximate PSIS-LOO-CV result computed earlier.
+The results of the approximate (\(\text{elpd}_{\text{approx}} =\) -186.9) and exact LOO-CV (\(\text{elpd}_{\text{exact}} =\) -188.1) are similar but not as close as we would expect if there were no problematic observations.
+We can investigate this issue more closely by plotting the approximate against the exact pointwise ELPD values.
+In Figure \ref{fig:plots-normal} (d), the fourth data point -- the observation flagged as problematic by the PSIS-LOO approximation -- is colored in red and is the clear outlier.
 Otherwise, the correspondence between the exact and approximate values is strong.
-In fact, summing over the pointwise ELPD values and leaving out the fourth observation yields practically equivalent results for approximate and exact LOO-CV (\(\text{elpd}_{\text{approx},-4} =\) -172.9 vs. \(\text{elpd}_{\text{exact},-4} =\) -173.0).
+In fact, summing over the pointwise ELPD values and leaving out the fourth observation yields practically equivalent results for approximate and exact LOO-CV (\(\text{elpd}_{\text{approx},-4} =\) -173.0 vs. \(\text{elpd}_{\text{exact},-4} =\) -173.0).
 From this we can conclude that the difference we found when including \emph{all} observations does not indicate an error in the implementation of the approximate LOO-CV but rather a violation of its assumptions.

+With the correctness of the approximating procedure established for non-problematic observations, we can now go ahead and correct for the problematic observation in the approximate LOO-CV estimate. \citet{vehtari2017loo} recommend to perform exact LOO-CV only for the problematic observations and replace their approximate ELPD contributions with their exact counterparts \citep[see also][ for an alternative method]{paananen2019}.
+So this time, we do not use exact LOO-CV for validation of the approximation but rather to improve the latter's accuracy when needed.
+In the present normal SAR model, only the 4th observation was diagnosed as problematic and so we only need to update the ELPD contribution of this observation.
+The results of the corrected approximate (\(\text{elpd}_{\text{approx}} =\) -188.0) and exact LOO-CV (\(\text{elpd}_{\text{exact}} =\) -188.1) are now almost equal for the complete data set as well.

+Although we were able to correct for the problematic observation in the approximate LOO-CV estimation, the mere existence of such problematic observations raises doubts about the appropriateness of the normal SAR model for the present data.
+Accordingly, it is sensible to fit a Student-\(t\) SAR model as a potentially better predicting alternative due to its fatter tails.
+We choose an informative \({\rm Gamma}(4, 0.5)\) prior (with mean \(8\) and standard deviation \(4\)) on the degrees of freedom parameter \(\nu\) to ensure rather fat tails of the likelihood a-priori.
+For all other parameters, we continue to use the weakly-informative default priors of brms.
+In Figure \ref{fig:plots-student} (a), the marginal posterior distributions of the main model parameters are depicted.
+Comparing the results to those shown in Figure \ref{fig:plots-normal} (a), we see that the estimates of both the regression parameters and the SAR autocorrelation are quite similar to the estimates obtained from the normal model.